columbusrb/columbusrb.com/README.md

 ### About

-TODO: Add some information about CRB
+This is the source that powers [http://columbusrb.com](http://columbusrb.com).
+Contributions are always welcome.

+CRB is a 501(c)(3) organization.

 ### How to Join

-TODO: Add steps on how to join
+If you'd like to join, see our site that has links to our Meetup group for monthly meetings and a list of events.

 ### Contributing

-If you would like to contribute, follow these [steps][cf].
+If you would like to contribute, follow these [steps](contributing.md).
-[cf]: contributing.md